dsmrreader/dsmr-reader/docs/faq/v4_upgrade.rst

 .. note::

-    If you're using Docker, you can probably just install the ``v4.x`` version of the Docker container without any of the steps below.
+    If you're using Docker, you can probably just install the ``v4.x`` version of the Docker container without having to perform any of the steps below.

 .. contents::